Ynglinga saga: Vanlande

 Vanlande becomes a king in Upsal.
 As a great warrior, he ventures out to many lands and gets a wife in Finland called Driva.
 They have a son Visbur, but then Vanlande leaves his family for a long time.
 Driva sends Visbur to Sweden and asks the witch Huld to either force Vanlande to return to Finland or kill him with her witchcraft.
 Vanlande does not return, and thus is killed in his sleep by the Mara.

 Visbur

 Visbur succeeds his father and marries the daughter of Aude the Rich, who gives birth to their two sons Gisle and Ond.
 However, Visbur leaves his family and takes another wife, with whom he has a son Domald.
 Gisle and Ond grow up and demand their mother's dower of Visbur, but he refuses to pay.
 They revenge by burning Visbur in his own house, assisted by the Huld's sorcery.

 Domald

 After his fathers's death, Domald becomes a king.
 His rule is marked by great famine and distress, and Swedes make many offerings of sacrifice in a hope to end the times of scarcity.
+First they sacrifice fruits and animals.
+Then they move on to the humans.
 When they see that nothing helps they sacrifice Domald himself to the gods.